pgpartman/pg_partman/doc/pg_partman.md

     - If `retention_keep_table` is set to true, determines whether to drop the table from any publications that it may be a member of.
     - Boolean value that defaults to false, meaning that by default tables that are not completely dropped as part of retention are removed from their publications.
  - `epoch`
     - Flag the table to be partitioned by time by an integer epoch value instead of a timestamp.
-See `create_parent()` function for more info.
+See `create_partition()` function for more info.
 Default 'none'.
  - `constraint_cols`
     - Array column that lists columns to have additional constraints applied.
 See **About** section for more information on how this feature works.
  - `optimize_constraint`